kikedose/dotfiles/README.md

 makepkg -si
 ```

+If you get an error because of missing binaries, try `sudo pacman -S --needed base-devel` before makepkg.

 ## Set up the clipboard
 This will allow yanking and pasting from nvim into Windows and vice versa.
 ```bash